gmhafiz/go8/README.md

     git clone https://github.com/gmhafiz/go8
     cd go8

+Fill in your database credentials in `.env` by making a copy of `env.example` first.

+    cp env.example .env

 Have a database ready either by installing them yourself or the following command. the `docker-compose.yml` will use database credentials set in `.env` file which is initialized by the previous step.
 Optionally, you may want redis as well.

     docker-compose up -d postgres